-- 2.27 Intake Structure.
-No polluting materials (e.g., particle board, plastic sheeting, bentonite) shall be used to construct or screen, or cover the diversion intake structure. - 2.28 Intake Structure Placement.
-Infrastructure installed in the streambed (e.g., cistern or spring box) shall not exceed 10 percent of the active channel width and shall not be located in the deepest portion of the channel.
-The depth of the intake shall be no greater than one foot (12 inches) below the streambed. - 2.29 Intake Screening.
-The Permittee shall regularly inspect, clean, and maintain screens in good condition. - 2.29.1 The water intake screens shall be securely attached (e.g., threaded or clamped) to the intake line and have a minimum wetted area of 0.25 square feet. - 2.29.2 A water intake screen with round openings shall not exceed 3/32-inch diameter; a screen with square openings shall not exceed 3/32-inch measured diagonally; and a screen with slotted openings shall not exceed 0.069 inches in width.
-Slots must be evenly distributed on the screen area. - 2.29.3 The water intake screen may be constructed of any rigid material, perforated, woven, or slotted and should have a minimum of 27% open area.
+- 2.28 Intake Structure.
+No polluting materials (e.g., particle board, plastic sheeting, bentonite) shall be used to construct or screen, or cover the diversion intake structure. - 2.29 Intake Structure Placement.
+Infrastructure installed in the streambed (e.g., cistern or spring box) shall not exceed 10% of the active channel width and shall not be located in the deepest portion of the channel.
+The depth of the intake shall be no greater than one foot (12 inches) below the streambed. - 2.30 Intake Screening.
+The Permittee shall regularly inspect, clean, and maintain screens in good condition. - 2.30.1 The water intake screens shall be securely attached (e.g., threaded or clamped) to the intake line and have a minimum wetted area of 0.25 square feet. - 2.30.2 A water intake screen with round openings shall not exceed 3/32-inch diameter; a screen with square openings shall not exceed 3/32-inch measured diagonally; and a screen with slotted openings shall not exceed 0.069 inches in width.
+Slots must be evenly distributed on the screen area. - 2.30.3 The water intake screen may be constructed of any rigid material, perforated, woven, or slotted and should have a minimum of 27% open area.
 Stainless steel or other corrosion-resistant material is recommended to reduce clogging due to corrosion.
-Care should be taken not to use materials deemed deleterious to aquatic species. - 2.29.4 The screen shall be designed to distribute the flow uniformly over the entire screen area. - 2.29.5 The water intake screen shall be placed in fast moving water with the long axis of the screen parallel to the streamflow.
-The water intake shall not be placed in pool habitat. - 2.30 Intake Shall Not Impede Aquatic Species Passage.
-The water diversion structures shall be designed, constructed, and maintained such that they do not constitute a barrier to upstream or downstream movement of aquatic life. - 2.31 Intake Maintenance.
+Care should be taken not to use materials deemed deleterious to aquatic species. - 2.30.4 The screen shall be designed to distribute the flow uniformly over the entire screen area.

+- 2.30.5 The water intake screen shall be placed in fast moving water with the long axis of the screen parallel to the streamflow.
+The water intake shall not be placed in pool habitat. - 2.31 Intake Shall Not Impede Aquatic Species Passage.
+The water diversion structures shall be designed, constructed, and maintained such that they do not constitute a barrier to upstream or downstream movement of aquatic life. - 2.32 Intake Maintenance.
 Intakes shall be kept in good repair.
-Intakes shall be inspected periodically and kept clean and free of accumulated algae, leaves or other debris, which could block portions of the screen surface and increase

-- approach velocities at any point on the screen.
-No part of screen surfaces shall be obstructed - 2.32 Exclusionary Devices.
-Permittee shall keep the diversion structures (e.g. cistern) covered at all times to prevent the entrance and entrapment of amphibians and other wildlife. - 2.33 Heavy Equipment Use.
+Intakes shall be inspected periodically and kept clean and free of accumulated algae, leaves or other debris, which could block portions of the screen surface and increase approach velocities at any point on the screen.
+No part of screen surfaces shall be obstructed. - 2.33 Exclusionary Devices.
+Permittee shall keep the diversion structures covered at all times to prevent the entrance and entrapment of amphibians and other wildlife. - 2.34 Diversion Intake Removal.
+Permittee shall plug, cap, block (e.g., with a shut-off valve), or remove all intakes when water is not diverted for more than one week. - 2.35 Heavy Equipment Use.
 No heavy equipment shall be used in the excavation or replacement of the existing water diversion structure.
 The Permittee shall use hand tools or other low impact methods of removal/replacement.
 All project materials and debris shall be removed from the project site and properly disposed of off-site upon project completion.